aleffert/knobs/docs/SETUP.md

 The default plugins include:
 - A simple logger that can log rich media (images and colors) in addition to text.
 See EKNLoggerPlugin.h.
 - A tool that lets you manipulate live manipulate properties of views from your mac.
 See EKNViewFrobPlugin.h.
-- A tool that lets you controls to the mac app that execute callbacks on the iOS side.
+- A tool that lets you add controls to the mac app that execute callbacks on the iOS side.
+This also allows you to update your code directly with the changes you've made.
 See EKNLiveKnobsPlugin.h.

 ### Running the Desktop App
 Now that knobs is enabled in your iOS app, you want to talk to it using the desktop app.
 Make sure your Mac and your iOS device are on the same network.
 Open up Knobs/Knobs.xcodeproj.
 Make sure the "Knobs" target is selected and hit Run.
-If your iOS app is running with Knobs enabled, it should show up in the device picker sheet that appears when you run Knobs on your Mac.
+If your iOS app is running with Knobs enabled, the device picker pop up menu will change from "No Device Selected" to "None".
+Just chose your device from that menu.